quii/learn-go-with-tests/databases.md

 Now our tests pass.

-Take a moment to appreciate how our `go` integration tests just helped us test our that our `SQL` is up to our standards.
+Take a moment to appreciate how our `Go` integration tests just helped us test our that our `SQL` is up to our standards.

 This behavior is enforced by the database, at the database level.
 We need to give our potential users a way to prevent duplicated data as well.

 We could create an `Exists` function, but this would be terribly inefficient, as it would query the database, to then tell the user `said book exists`, like a mathematician.

 We should instead write the `Retrieve` function instead.
-We can use this to check if the book exists, and return it (or rather, populate the `*Book*` object with it).
+We can use this to check if the book exists, and return it (or rather, populate the `*Book` object with it).

 ## Write the test first

 We have a choice to make for the retrieve function, we could

--   a) Create a function with signature`Retrieve(store, param interface{}) (*Book, error)` , and do a type switch inside: `int` leads to type search, and `string` leads to title search
+-   a) Create a function with signature`Retrieve(store, param interface{}) (*Book, error)` , and do a type switch inside: `int` leads to type search, and `string` leads to title search.
 -   b) Create two functions, with signatures `ByID(store Storer, id int64) (*Book, error)` and `ByTitleAuthor(store Storer, author, title string) (*Book, error)`.

 I believe option `b)` is the better one.
 First, our code is more explicit.
 Second, there's no `interface{}` dances inside our tests.
 Let's do that.